TheRealByteraver/kairon-client/README.md

 ### Install the server

 Open a new terminal window and download the Python api server repository.
 You might need to install [pipenv](https://pypi.org/project/pipenv/) first.
+If you want to start with an empty database you'll have to delete the db.sqlite file and create a new db (see below)

 ```bash
 cd ..